-If you are unable to qualify for an unsecured credit card because you are new to credit or have made credit mistakes in the past, apply for a secured card instead.
+If you are unable to qualify for an unsecured credit card because you are new to credit or have made credit mistakes in the past, you can apply for a secured card instead.

-You can keep track of your credit-building with Credit.com’s free credit tools.
-You’ll receive two free credit scores and a customized plan to build your credit.
-And because your data is updated each month, you will be able to track your progress.
+You can keep track of your credit-building with Credit.com’s free credit report summary.
+You’ll receive two free credit scores and a customized plan to help you build your credit.

 Remember: The key is building a good, solid payment record, not acquiring debt.
 Only charge what you can pay off each month, and maximize your credit-building efforts by following the 10% rule.
 Then, pay your bills on time and watch your credit scores climb.

 How Long Will it Take to Improve My Credit Score?